ray-project/ray/doc/source/data/loading-data.rst

    :width: 650px
    :align: center

-This default parallelism can be overridden via the ``parallelism`` argument; see the :ref:`performance guide <data_performance_tips>`  for more information on how to tune this read parallelism.
+You can override the default parallelism by setting the ``parallelism`` argument.
+For more information on how to tune the read parallelism, see :ref:`Advanced: Performance Tips and Tuning <data_performance_tips>`.